BeCauseEco/components/growth-hacking-checklist.md

 # Growth hacking sanity checklist

-The main purpose of this checklist is to enable a more transparent approach to growth hacking, focusing on speed of execution and respecting commitments made to in-cycle work efforts.
+The main purpose of this checklist is to enable a more transparent approach to growth hacking, focusing on speed of execution and being mindful not to disturb in-cycle work efforts.

 This list is not meant to exhaustive – if you can tick off most of the items, you should be in the clear 🚀